somrajroy/CloudLandingZone/README.md

  * While often viewed as a simple operational task, a well-defined tagging strategy is the primary mechanism for enabling automated governance, security, enterprise-wide compliance and FinOps.
 Tags act as metadata for all cloud resources, allowing for granular control and visibility.<br/>

 ### Tagging strategy : The Metadata Backbone of a Cloud Landing Zone
 As Tagging is a foundational pillar of any cloud Landing Zone, an efficient and effective tagging standard should be applied which aligns with FinOps principles and the Well-Architected Frameworks of all three CSPs, ensuring scalable operations across multiple environments and organizations.
 A well-defined tagging schema is not just a best practice — it’s a prerequisite for enterprise-grade cloud governance.
-From my experience on working with all 3 Major CSP's (AWS/Azure/GCP), below Cloud-agnostic tagging standard is efficiennt, simple, consistent, and automation-friendly.<br/>
+From my experience on working with all 3 Major CSP's (AWS/Azure/GCP), below Cloud-agnostic tagging standard is efficiennt, consistent, and automation-friendly.<br/>
+#### Cloud Agnostic Tagging standards
- * `Tagging standard` : apply `lowercase keys` and `snake_case` formatting to ensure compatibility with CSP billing exports/export tools, SQL-style queries, SQL-based analytics, infrastructure-as-code pipelines and policy enforcement tools.<br/>
+ * Apply `lowercase keys` and `snake_case` formatting to ensure compatibility with CSP billing exports/export tools, SQL-style queries, SQL-based analytics, infrastructure-as-code pipelines and policy enforcement tools.<br/>
  * `snake_case` formatting avoids export issues and aligns with SQL-style naming conventions, which all 3 CSP's.<br/>
  * `Lowercase keys` prevent inconsistencies across CSPs where tag key sensitivity varies (e.g., AWS is case-sensitive, GCP is not).
  * `Snake Case` is an industry standard naming convention where :